A Mean Field Games Model for Cryptocurrency Mining: Model and methodology

-\subsubsection{Equilibrium characterization}
+\subsection{Equilibrium characterization}

-The continuum of miners are labelled by their wealth $x$.
+We now look for a Markovian equilibrium of the mining game.
+It is useful to think of the continuum of miners as being labeled by their wealth $x$.
 Let $\opthashr(t, x; \meanhashr)$ be the optimal hash rate of miner $x$, and denote by $m(t,x; \meanhashr)$ the resulting density of the miners' wealth as a function of time and wealth.
 We say $\eqmeanhashr$ forms an \emph{equilibrium mean hash rate} of the mining game if

 Henceforth, let $\eqmeanhashr$ denote an equilibrium mean hash rate, and denote